UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 8. Repeat for next target until everyone on one side has acted
 9. Repeat for other side

 **Morale**: Enemies must pass CHA save to avoid fleeing.
-Organized groups use leaders save.
+Organized groups use leader's save.
 Make morale save when...

 - Lose 1/3 of number
 - Lose 2/3 of number